 Tips for Shifting Your Energy Use

 The amount of electricity you use each month is calculated by multiplying your appliance/system use (watts) by the length of time you use them (hours).
-For example, a washing machine may use 1 kilowatt for an hour during the month, which is expressed as 1 kilowatt-hour (kwh).
+For example, a washing machine may use 1 kilowatt for an hour, which is expressed as 1 kilowatt-hour (kwh).

 On the Time-of-Use Rate, shifting your use of the major appliances in your home will save you the most each month.
 Here are some ideas for ways you can shift and save:

 - Consider installing a smart thermostat and setting your system to pre-heat or pre-cool your home during off-peak hours.

 - During the summer, set your thermostat to 85 degrees when you’re away from home.

 - During the winter, set your thermostat at 68–70 degrees when you’re home and 65 degrees or lower when you’re away.

 - Use a fan rather than air conditioning on milder days.